shopware/shopware/src/Docs/_new/1-getting-started/40-recent-updates/__categoryInfo.md

 <p>We removed the details column from the order_transaction table.
 It was introduced in the past, to store additional data to the transaction, e.g. from external payment providers.
-This is now unnecessary since the introduction of the attribute field.
-If you stored data to the details field, create a new attribute and store the data in this attribute field.
+This is now unnecessary since the introduction of the custom field.
+If you stored data to the details field, create a new custom field and store the data in this custom field field.
 An example migration could be found in our <a href="https://github.com/shopwareLabs/SwagPayPal/commit/a09beec33c5ebe8247d259e970dfcc09ee9c8f13">PayPal integration</a></p>

 <h3>2019-03-11: sw-data-grid update</h3>